Ukrainian firefighters rescue kitten from burning building - NewsBreak

 Ukrainian firefighters rescue kitten from burning building

-KYIV, Ukraine (AP) — Ukrainian firefighters known for rescuing people from buildings hit by shelling in more than six months of war turned their attention over the weekend to a furry victim — a gray-and-white kitten.
+Ukrainian firefighters known for rescuing people from buildings hit by shelling in more than six months of war turned their attention at the weekend to a furry victim – a grey and white kitten.

-The rescuers, wearing full firefighting gear, battled raging flames and smoke to pull the kitten out from under a metal chair in the rubble of a large wooden hotel-restaurant complex hit by a rocket in Ukraine’s second-largest city, Kharkiv, the country’s emergency services said Sunday on Facebook.
+The rescuers battled raging flames and smoke to pull the kitten out from under a metal chair in the rubble of a large wooden hotel-restaurant complex hit by a rocket in Ukraine’s second-largest city, Kharkiv, the country’s emergency services said on Sunday.

-Video showed the firefighters petting and cuddling the feline as they carried it to safety.
+Video showed the firefighters petting and cuddling the kitten as they carried it to safety.

-“We found a beauty,” one of the firefighters said as the kitten wiggled around in a colleague’s arms.
+“We found a beauty,” one of the firefighters said, as the kitten wriggled around in a colleague’s arms.

 Ukraine’s emergency services said the kitten’s paw needed medical attention.